Sir Francis Powell, 1st Baronet: Later life

-He was a member of the Royal Commission on Sanitation and was created a baronet of Horton Old Hall in 1892.
+Powell was a member of the Royal Commission on Sanitation and was created a baronet of Horton Old Hall on 15 June 1892.
 Powell was a benefactor to Wigan and Sedbergh Schools and was chairman of the governors of Sedbergh for over 35 years.

 Powell was elected a member of the council of Selwyn College, Cambridge, in June 1902, and received the freedom of the city of Bradford on 24 October 1902, ″for eminent service rendered to the city during his career″.
 He was President of the Royal Statistical Society from 1904 to 1905.

-Powell died at Horton Old Hall, Yorkshire at the age of 84 and a statue of him stands in Mesnes Park in the centre of the town of Wigan.
+Powell died at Horton Old Hall, Yorkshire at the age of 84.

+Family

-Powell married Anne Gregson of Toxteth Park, Liverpool in 1858.
+Powell married in 1858 Anne Gregson, second daughter of Matthew Gregson of Toxteth Park, Liverpool.
 He had no heir to inherit the baronetcy which became extinct on his death.